 Here we will be taking a look at the Curaleaf cartridges and offering some key points about each.
 Curaleaf is a popular dispensary in Florida with a lot of locations across the state along with some locations nationwide.
 They are a pretty competitive dispensary carrying all sorts of products patients will need including vape cartridges.
 In this Curaleaf cartridge review, we will be looking at the cartridges carried in Florida locations and their selling points.

 3 Different Types Of Curaleaf Cartridges

 1. Curaleaf CO2 THC Vapes

 The Curaleaf CO2 THC Vape Cartridge is the cheapest and most popular cartridge they sell.
 Has the most variety in terms of strains and THC percentage.
-It is also the most in-stock across their options.
+It is also the most in stock across their options.
 They all come in 510 threaded cartridges and come in Sativa, Indica, and Hybrids.
 The price ranges with the THC percent.
 The cheapest is $39 for 65% THC which is the Platinum Kush Indica.
-As the THC percent goes up so does the price.
+As the THC percentage goes up so does the price.
 There are $42, $45, and $48 options each with increasing THC percentages.

 What’s inside the carts?
 Curaleaf says it is “highly refined cannabis oil and natural terpenes”.
 Not too much to go off but it does go through state-regulated testing and passes.
 Overall not bad for a cheap option it is not the highest quality but it does taste, smoke, and feel good for a low price.